German invasion of Luxembourg: Background

 On 1 September 1939 Germany invaded Poland, initiating World War II.
 This put Luxembourg's Grand Ducal government in a delicate situation.
-On the one hand, the population's sympathies laid with the UK and France; on the other hand, due to the country's policy of neutrality since the Treaty of London in 1867, the government adopted a careful non-belligerent stance towards its neighbours.
+On one hand, the population's sympathies lay with the UK and France; on the other hand, due to the country's policy of neutrality since the Treaty of London in 1867, the government adopted a careful non-belligerent stance towards its neighbours.
 In accordance with the treaty's restrictions, the only military force Luxembourg maintained was its small Volunteer Corps under Captain Aloyse Jacoby, reinforced by the Grand Ducal Gendarmerie under Captain Maurice Stein.
 Together they formed the Corps des Gendarmes et Volontaires under Major-Commandant Émile Speller.

 At noon on 1 September Radio Luxembourg announced that in order for the country to remain unambiguously neutral it would cease broadcasting.
 Exceptions were a daily 20 minute-long message at midday and in the evening reserved for government announcements.
 For the rest of the month, the government supplied full transcripts of its broadcasts to the foreign legations in the country.
-Later that day several German stations posed as Radio Luxembourg by broadcasting in the Luxembourgian wavelength, making, in the opinion of United States Chargé d'Affaires George Platt Waller, "grossly unneutral announcements".
+Later that day several German stations posed as Radio Luxembourg by broadcasting in the Luxembourgish wavelength, making, in the opinion of United States Chargé d'Affaires George Platt Waller, "grossly unneutral announcements".
 On the evening of 21 September, the Grand Ducal government suspended all broadcasts pending the resolution of the war.